Rapper Pop Smoke fatally shot in Hollywood Hills home invasion

 The Brooklyn-born artist, whose real name was Bashar Jackson, was 20.

-Capt.
-Steven Lurie of the Los Angeles Police Department's Hollywood division would not confirm during a news conference Wednesday morning that the victim of a home invasion on Hercules Drive in Hollywood Hills was Jackson.
+His death is considered a homicide, although investigators did not immediately determine a motive, whether he was targeted or whether it was a crime of opportunity, law enforcement sources said.

+Two to six people entered the Hollywood Hills home on Hercules Drive, and one of them was wearing a mask, Los Angeles police Capt.
+Steven Lurie told reporters.

-The LAPD received a call at 4:55 a.m. from someone on the East Coast who said a friend inside the home had contacted them saying multiple suspects had broken into the home, and one had a handgun.
-Lurie said between two and six suspects entered the home, and one of them was wearing a mask.
+Police received a call at 4:55 a.m. from someone on the East Coast who said a friend inside the home had contacted them saying that multiple people had broken into the home and that one had a handgun.

-One person in the home was shot and brought to Cedars-Sinai Medical Center, where he was pronounced dead "hours later," Lurie said.
+One person in the home was shot and taken to the Cedars-Sinai Medical Center, where he was pronounced dead "hours later," Lurie said.

 Several people who were inside the home were detained by police and released, Lurie said.
 No one has been arrested.
 Witnesses were still being interviewed by homicide detectives early Wednesday.